lexi-lambda/lexi-lambda.github.io/_src/posts/2021-03-25-an-introduction-to-typeclass-metaprogramming.md

   False -> Right x
 ```

-The idea is that this function uses `isUnit` to detect if its argument is of type `()`, and if it is, it returns an error.
+The intent of `guardUnit` is to use `isUnit` to detect if its argument is of type `()`, and if it is, to return an error.
 However, even though we marked `IsUnit ()` overlapping, we still get an overlapping instance error:

 ```
 error: